PLSR12/PLSR12/README.md

 :house_with_garden: I’m from Rio de Janeiro, Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently Studying Bachelor's Degree in Computer Science and learning everything.

 :outbox_tray: 2022 Goals: Create new projects and learn more